cockroachdb/docs/_includes/v22.2/ui/statements-table.md

 % of All Runtime | How much time this statement fingerprint took to execute compared to all other statements that were executed within the time period.
 It is expressed as a percentage.
 The runtime is the mean execution latency multiplied by the execution count.
 Regions/Nodes | The regions and nodes on which statements with this fingerprint executed. <br><br>Regions/Nodes is not visible for {{ site.data.products.serverless }} clusters.
 Diagnostics | Activate and download [diagnostics](#diagnostics) for this fingerprint.
 To activate, click the **Activate** button.
 The [Activate statement diagnostics](#activate-diagnostics-collection-and-download-bundles) dialog displays.
 After you complete the dialog, the column displays the status of diagnostics collection (**WAITING**, **READY**, or **ERROR**).
 Click <img src="{{ 'images/common/ui-ellipsis-button.png' | relative_url }}" alt="Vertical ellipsis" /> and select a bundle to download or select **Cancel request** to cancel diagnostics bundle collection. <br><br>Statements are periodically cleared from the Statements page based on the start time.
 To access the full history of diagnostics for the fingerprint, see the [Diagnostics](#diagnostics) tab of the Statement Details page. <br><br>Diagnostics is not visible for {{ site.data.products.serverless }} clusters.
-Last Execution Time (UTC)| When the statement was last executed.
+Last Execution Time (UTC)| The timestamp when the statement was last executed.
 Statement Fingerprint ID | The ID of the statement fingerprint.

 {{site.data.alerts.callout_info}}